jennynicoleaustin/udemy-react/S10 Side Effects-Reducers-Context/Notes.md

   - it needs to be a function.
 - return value is the "clean-up function"
   - it will run before the rest of the functions inside the useEffect every time (except for the first time. )
+  -   useEffect will run every time something changes after the first render if no dependencies are added. with an empty array we don't see it at all.
+  - when whatever you place inside the [] changes the useEffect will run again.

+### useReducer for State Management

+- Useful for when you have a more complex state or multiple, changing states, or dependencies.
+- "more powerful" replacement for useState.
+-